socialcomplab/pirs-psychology-informed-recsys/README.md

 * Proceedings Paper ([link]())

-For information, please contact us at
+For more information about the tutorial, please contact us at

 * Elisabeth Lex <elisabeth.lex@tugraz.at>
 * Markus Schedl <markus.schedl@jku.at>